humorless/booky/doc/index.md

 ![](Datomic.gif)

 —
-At this in time and space, our little journey has come to an end.
+At this point in time and space, our little journey has come to an end.
 In the next article we’ll talk about Datomic Specific features, that would improve the processes we have talked about.

+Cheers,
+Giga

 [^1]:	I know it’s not exactly the same, but I’d like to show that up and running Datomic in development mode is a simple as it possibly get.